visgl/deck.gl/docs/api-reference/core/layer-manager.md

 Parameters:

-* `layerIds` (String[], optional) - A list of layer id strings.
+* `layerIds` (string[], optional) - A list of layer id strings.
 If supplied, the returned list will only contain layers whose `id` property matches (see note) one of the strings in the list.

 Returns: